 GDPR and CCPA have dramatically changed the way that businesses can acquire and maintain data.
 There’s no doubt we love the benefits that good customer data provides, and there are ethical ways to do so.
 But working with a data provider that flouts consumer protections and data privacy laws isn’t worth it.

-How to assess a vendor’s ethics
+How to assess a B2B Data Provider’s ethics

-Examine each vendor’s data collection and verification procedures.
+Examine each provider’s data collection and verification procedures.
 How do they source, verify, and handle the data they sell?
 What about customer information?
 How are they adhering to GDPR and other data privacy mandates?

 Next, look at the terms and conditions of their contract.
 What rights are you asking to sign away?
-Look out for terms that give the vendor permission to take your personal or customer information and add it to their databases without your permission.
+Look out for terms that give the B2B data provider permission to take your personal or customer information and add it to their databases without your permission.
 If you’re not careful, your data can become part of their product.
 When that happens, you end up paying them to help build their customer bases.

 Don’t assume that a bigger name equates to an ethical approach.
 Scrutinize their contract and data collection procedures carefully.

-Your vendor should care about your success
+Your B2B Data Provider should care about your success

 How to evaluate support